These infections are spread by any close contact with the skin of an infected person—usually between children living in conditions of poor hygiene.

 Treatment of Bejel, Yaws, and Pinta

-A single injection of penicillin or a single dose of azithromycin by mouth
+A single dose of azithromycin by mouth

 Public health officials try to identify and treat infected people and their close contacts.